jennifert/jekyll-site/_posts/2014-07-16-Using-DoubleTwist-iTunes-and-Android.markdown

 - easy way to use an android phone with your Mac.
 - Will take all iTunes playlists (as long as file is unlocked).

-Bugs encountered
+Bugs encountered:

 - even though no duplicates are in iTunes duplicate view, the library sometimes duplicates the files (not in playlist but in the library view in music).
 I had no duplicates in finder.
 - hangs or sometimes crashes on opening the desktop app.